MrJanHorak/deplaying_Django_app_to_fly.io/README.md

 ```
 ## Installed packages

-Make sure you have all necessary installed packages tracked and listed in your requirements.txt by running:
+Make sure you have all necessary installed packages are tracked and listed in your requirements.txt by running:

 ```shell
 pip freeze > requirements.txt
 ```

 This command generates the requirements.txt file if it doesn't exist.
-(It is the Django equivalent to the package.json in NodeJS)
+(It is the Django equivalent to the package.json in NodeJS) Yours will vary depending on the installed packages.

 ```python
 # requirements.txt